 6. Racial and Cultural Diversity – Arizona

-Back in 2017, Arizona was ranked one of the most diverse statesOpens in a new tab. in the US.
-Arizona’s population by race/ethnicity Opens in a new tab.is 53.8% white, 31.9% Hispanic, 4.6% black, 3.9% Native American, and 3.7% Asian/Pacific Islander.
+Back in 2017, Arizona was ranked one of the most diverse states in the US.
+Arizona’s population by race/ethnicity is 53.8% white, 31.9% Hispanic, 4.6% black, 3.9% Native American, and 3.7% Asian/Pacific Islander.
 Although this is not the most diverse state, Arizona is quite a bit more diverse when compared side-by-side with Utah.
 If diversity is important to you, then Arizona would be the better choice between it and Utah.

 7. Lack of Diversity – Utah

 Utah’s demographics reflect a lot less diversity compared to many other states in the US, including Arizona.
-According to a world population websiteOpens in a new tab., Utah is about 85% white, 1.21% black, 1.05% Native American, 2.32% Asian, and 0.93% Pacific Islander.
+According to a world population website, Utah is about 85% white, 1.21% black, 1.05% Native American, 2.32% Asian, and 0.93% Pacific Islander.
 That being said, Utah is clearly a predominantly white state, which is something to consider if you would prefer to live in a more culturally and racially diverse area.

 8. Bad Public Transportation – Arizona